JSBmanD/docs/pages/deep-linking/routing.md

 	}
 	```

+[block:callout]
+{
+  "type": "tip",
-!!! tip "What is a link data key?"
+  "title": "What is a link data key?",
-	The example key `product_picture` is a parameter from the [data dictionary](/links/integrate/#custom-data) of the link that was clicked, and would have been defined when the link [was created](#dialog-code?ios=create-deep-link&android=create-deep-link&adobe=create-deep-link&cordova=create-deep-link&mparticleAndroid=create-deep-link&mparticleIos=create-deep-link&titanium=create-deep-link&reactNative=create-deep-link&unity=create-deep-link&xamarin=create-deep-link).
+  "body": "The example key `product_picture` is a parameter from the [data dictionary](/links/integrate/#custom-data) of the link that was clicked, and would have been defined when the link [was created](#dialog-code?ios=create-deep-link&android=create-deep-link&adobe=create-deep-link&cordova=create-deep-link&mparticleAndroid=create-deep-link&mparticleIos=create-deep-link&titanium=create-deep-link&reactNative=create-deep-link&unity=create-deep-link&xamarin=create-deep-link)."
+}
+[/block]

 - *Objective C*